hamadmarri/gamma-text-editor/README.md

 Here are brief descriptions about currently implemented plugins and features

 ### style
-sets the theme style to Gamma window \
+Sets the theme style to Gamma window \
-the style.css file is set in `config.py` `style-path`
+the `style.css` file is set in `config.py` `style-path`

 ### source_style
-sets the style for the source view (text editting area) \
+Sets the style for the source view (text editting area) \
-"style_scheme" is set in config.py \
+`style_scheme` is set in `config.py` \
 style scheme for srource view style, usually sourceview style xml files are in \
 `~/.local/share/gtksourceview-4/styles` (see `config.py`)

 ### window_ctrl
-is responsible for handling basic window operations maximize, minimize, and quit.
+Is responsible for handling basic window operations maximize, minimize, and quit.

 ### openfile
-opens file(s) by showing open dialog and send filenames array\
+Opens file(s) by showing open dialog and send filenames array\
 to files_manager.open_files method

 ### opendir
-shows open folder dialog and opens all files\
+Shows open folder dialog and opens all files\
 under the selected folder (recursively) and send filenames array\
 to files_manager.open_files method

 ### savefile
-saves the current file opened or all editted files\
+Saves the current file opened or all editted files\
 it gets current_file from files_manager plugin\
 and saves it.
 Message notify is sent to tell the user\
 that the file is saved successfully

 ### files_manager
-is responsible to manage all opened documents.
+Is responsible to manage all opened documents.

 ### simple_completion